 The Chest Diseases Unit was first started in 1969 with the recruitment of one faculty member and one registrar within the department of the General Medicine.
 It was in 1978 that different divisions of the Department of General Medicine were established as independent departments.
 The Department of Chest Diseases at that time was a small unit with a functional Respiratory Laboratory and only one faculty member in position.
 Within a period of two years, we were able to introduce fiberoptic bronchoendoscopy.
 There were very few centers in the country at that time providing spirometry and bronchoendoscopy in routine clinical practice.
 We were also providing assisted ventilation and other respiratory therapeutic services in a limited fashion.

-Soon the work-load and size of the department increased.
+Soon the work-load and size of the department of pulmonary medicine increased.
 From the very beginning, we had cherished the idea of building this department as a pioneer center of education and research in pulmonary sciences.
 The name “Chest diseases” did not commensurate with the medical terminology of all other departments.
 It was therefore rechristened as Pulmonary Medicine in 1989.
 Although there were several post-graduation programs in Tuberculosis/Chest diseases/ Respiratory/Thoracic Medicine etc. at various universities, where students were enrolled after MBBS, the post MD program (DM) was yet to evolve.
 We were able to introduce a two-year Postdoctoral (DM) Course in Pulmonary Medicine in 1989.
 It envisaged Pulmonary Medicine as a super-specialty of Medicine at par with sister specialties such as Cardiology, Gastroenterology, Neurology and others.
 Considering the specialized nature of diagnostic and therapeutic procedures required for management of respiratory diseases and an intimate relationship with other medical specialties, the Institute had implemented the wise decision, which has made a tremendous impact on pulmonary practice in this country.

 Critical care has always been an integral part of respiratory services.
 This is largely attributed to two essential components of critical care which lie largely in the domain of pulmonologists i.e. oxygen and assisted ventilation.
 Taking the Western and US models, therefore, an additional year of training in critical care was added and the course was redesignated as DM (Pulmonary and Critical Care Medicine) in 1995.
 A separate 6 bed Unit was also added to provide respiratory critical care services especially for patients with medical disorders.
 The Respiratory Intensive Care Unit (RICU) continues to grow with time and was shifted to a new area having 8 beds with state-of-the-art facilities in 2008.